The basics of test assertion

 Examples: getPath(), getLineNumber(), formatNumber()

-Notation for calling Truugo functions:
+The notation for using Truugo functions:

 Next take also a look at test assertion examples »